On the Hilbert geometry of simplicial Tits sets: Metric geometry of simplicial Tits sets

 So it is sufficient to prove

-To this end, let $l(t)$ be the minimal length of edges of $P$ under $d_t$.
+To this end, let $m(t)$ be the minimal length of edges of $P$ under $d_t$.
 We have seen in Proposition \ref{shape} that $\Omega_t$ approaches the simplex $P$ when $t\rightarrow0$ or $+\infty$.
-Using the expression of Hilbert metric (\ref{hilbert metric}) one can see the length of each edge of $P$ tends to $+\infty$, thus $l(t)\rightarrow +\infty$.
+Using the expression of Hilbert metric (\ref{hilbert metric}) one can see the length of each edge of $P$ tends to $+\infty$, thus $m(t)\rightarrow +\infty$.

-On the other hand, a $W_J$-invariant geodesic metric on the graph $\Omega_t^{(1)}$ is uniquely determined by lengths of the edges of $P$, and monotone with respect to each of these lengths.
-Therefore, if we let $d_1$ be the metric defined by setting all edge lengths to be $1$, then we have $d_t^{(1)}\geq l(t)d_1$.
-By definition of entropy of graphs, this gives
+On the other hand, a $W_J$-invariant geodesic metric on the graph $\Omega_t^{(1)}$ is uniquely determined by lengths of the edges of $P$ and is monotone with respect to each of these lengths.
+Therefore, if we let $d'$ be the metric on the graph defined by setting all edge lengths to be $1$, then we have $d_t^{(1)}\geq m(t)d'$.
+This allows us to compare the entropy $\delta_1^{(1)}$ defined by $d_t^{(1)}$ with the one defined by $d'$: